-9 Group The group number.
+Group The group number.

 Role The type of group: CLIENT, SERVER, and PEER.

 Xmit Bufsize The size of the TCP transmit buffer ranging between 1.024 and 32.768.
-The default size is 5.120.
+The default size is

 Rcv Bufsize The size of the TCP receive buffer ranging between 1.024 and 32.768.
 Default is 5.120.

 Max Segsize Maximum size of the TCP segment ranging between 64 and 16.384.
-The default size is 1.024.
+The default size is

 Keepalive The status of the keepalive functionality ENABLED or DISABLED.

 Priority Displays the priority of the neighbor router in the selection process.
+Neighbor priority is either tivate it.
+Default is 0, meaning this functionality is disabled.

-Neighbor priority is either HIGH, MEDIUM or LOW.
+HIGH, MEDIUM or LOW.

 Inact.
-Time Displays the time during which the link should not have circuits established in order to deac- tivate it.
-Default is 0 which deactivates this functionality.
+Time Displays the time during which the link should not have circuits established in order to deacto LOW.
+Default is 0, meaning this functionality is disabled.

 Max cnx.
-Displays the maximum number of connections which if surpassed penalizes the link by drop- ping its priority to LOW.
-Default is 0 which deactivates this functionality.
+Displays the maximum number of connections that, if surpassed, drop the priority of the link er its priority.
+Default is 0.

 Min cnx.
-Displays the minimum number of connections which if reached or is below this value, the link then recovers its priority.
-Default is 0.
-Retries Displays the maximum number of unsuccessful connection attempts, which if surpassed penalizes the link by dropping its value to LOW.
-Default is 0 which deactivates this function- ality.
-Timeout Displays the time that the link must remain with LOW priority due to an excess of unsuccess- ful connection attempts before recovering its priority.
-Default is 0 which prevents priority re- covery if the link is lost for this reason.
+Displays the minimum number of connections that, when reached, triggers the link to recovpriority drops to LOW.
+Default is 0, meaning this functionality is disabled.

+Retries Displays the maximum number of unsuccessful connection attempts.
+If surpassed, the link ful connection attempts before recovering its priority.
+Default is 0, which prevents priority recovery if the link is lost.

+Timeout Displays the time that the link must remain with LOW priority due to an excess of unsuccess-